- Cannot Create a Project on the Local Storage

 - Draw the walls carefully.
 Red circles on the floor plan indicate the places where walls join not neatly.
 Fix all such issues.

 - Don't use too many reflective materials.
-The program performance can decline if you apply reflective materials to a large number of small objects.
+The app's performance can decline if you apply reflective materials to a large number of small objects.

 - Avoid creating many variations of the same object using the Type and Representation dialog (3D properties).
-The more different objects are present in the project, the longer the rendering takes.
-The program works faster with a number of copies of the same object rather than with the same number of different objects (of the same complexity).
-The program uses one pattern object for all its copies in the project.
+The more different objects are present in the project, the longer that rendering takes.
+The app works faster with a number of copies of the same object rather than with the same number of different objects (of the same complexity).
+The app uses one pattern object for all its copies in the project.
 An object, even slightly modified, can be treated as a completely different one.

 - Hide those objects that aren't critical for your current work, or those which are invisible from the current point of view.
 You can use the Project Tree to make objects visible and invisible.
 For example, if you have several trees outside, hide them while you are editing the interior of the rooms.